sungsik-kong/SymbolicQuartetNetworkCoal.jl/README.md

 ## Installation

-Install with the Julia package manager [Pkg](https://pkgdocs.julialang.org/), just like any other registered Julia package (**Below will be on once the package registered.**):
+Install with the Julia package manager [Pkg](https://pkgdocs.julialang.org/), just like any other registered Julia package (**Below will be on once the package registered.
+Is you see this, it is not registered yet.**):
 ```jl
 pkg> add SymbolicQuartetNetworkCoal  # Press ']' to enter the Pkg REPL mode.
 ```